Meekdavid/django-jwt-auth-service/README.md

 4. Add tests
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

 ## 📞 Support

-For questions or issues, please open a GitHub issue or contact the development team.
+For questions or issues, please open a GitHub issue.